-David Lichter has mediated approximately 1,600 matters, is engaged regularly by plaintiffs and defendants and mediates cases throughout the United States and abroad.
-He is A/V rated by Martindale-Hubbell®, the highest available rating, and is included in the 2017 edition of The Best Lawyers in America® in the specialty of Mediation and Arbitration, and the 2017 edition of Florida Super Lawyers® in the area of Alternative Dispute Resolution (Top 100 lawyer).
+David Lichter has mediated more than 1,600 matters, is engaged regularly by plaintiffs and defendants and mediates cases throughout the United States and abroad.
+He is A/V rated by Martindale-Hubbell®, the highest available rating, and is included in the 2018 edition of The Best Lawyers in America® in the specialty of Mediation and Arbitration, and the 2017 edition of Florida Super Lawyers® in the area of Alternative Dispute Resolution (Top 100 lawyer).

 Mr. Lichter serves as an approved mediator for the American Arbitration Association, is certified by the Florida Supreme Court as a Certified Civil Circuit Court mediator and by the United States District Courts for the Middle and Southern District of Florida as a Certified Mediator and is listed in the Register of Mediators for the United States Bankruptcy Court for the Southern District of Florida.
 He is also a mediator for the Financial Industry Regulatory Authority, and is certified as a program mediator for the Florida Bar.
 Additionally, Mr. Lichter is a Fellow of the American College of e-Neutrals, a member of the National Academy of Distinguished Neutrals and the Florida Circuit-Civil Mediator Society.
 He has also acted as special master in both state and federal court, and as an independent investigator and Special Magistrate in state court.